smaclell/sharebibles-lite/readme.md

 # Publishing

-See [Expo Docs](https://docs.expo.io/versions/v26.0.0/guides/building-standalone-apps.html) on Standalone apps
+See [Expo Docs](https://docs.expo.io/versions/v32.0.0/guides/building-standalone-apps.html) on Standalone apps

 ```
 exp build:android --release-channel prod-v1
 exp build:ios --release-channel prod-v1
 ```

 Please publish to the `prod-v1` channel.
 If you need to change the standalone application please update this message to use the next prod version, i.e. `prod-v2`.
+I would highly recommend aligning the releases to the Expo SDK, i.e. `prod-v32` for SDK 32.

 # License